-When a baby is born, we lift them up and declare “it’s a boy” or “it’s a girl,” but the world of gender is more complex than this.
-We will examine the terminology around gender identity and transgender issues while looking at the differences and crossovers between sex, gender, and orientation.
-From medical care to chromosomes beyond xx/xy, legal issues to culture’s belief of what gender roles are “supposed” to look like, let’s look at humanity through a broader lens!
+When a child is born, we lift them up and declare “it’s a boy” or “it’s a girl,” but the world of gender is more complex than this.
+We will examine the terminology around gender identity and transgender experience while looking at the differences and crossovers between sex, gender, and orientation.
+From medical care to chromosomes beyond xx/xy, legal issues to culture’s belief of what gender roles are “supposed” to look like, let’s look at gender through a broader lens!

-The worlds of BDSM and Fetishism tap into a rich and varied history of human magical, emotional, spiritual, and energetic experience.
-Let us have a curious mind as we explore and analyze eight major routes to altered states of consciousness, and how they are accessed in alternative erotic expression.
-Rituals are passed down among “Leather” community through the gifting of tribal garb.
-Rhythm is an access point for cathartic flogging.
-Peeking at thousands of years of sacred practices from monasticism to O-Kee-Pa (Sun Dance), ecstatic dance to channeling, we will examine how these tools have been “perverted” by modern erotic adventurers.
-In doing so we will become aware of these diverse journeys and approaches, with more awareness for the future of our own academic and interpersonal investigations.
+The worlds of BDSM and fetishism tap into a rich and varied history of human magical, emotional, spiritual, and energetic experience.
+Bring your curiosity as we explore eight major routes to altered states of consciousness and how they are accessed in alternative erotic expression.
+For example, rituals are passed down among “Leather” communities through the gifting of tribal garb, and rhythmic trance becomes an access point through cathartic flogging.
+Peeking at thousands of years of sacred practices from monasticism to hook suspension, ecstatic dance to channeling, we will examine how these tools have been “perverted” by modern erotic adventurers and also claimed as tools for deep and authentic spiritual journeying.
+In doing so we will become aware of these diverse journeys and approaches for use in our future academic and personal investigations.

 Some educational material needs to be explored more deeply to truly absorb, or appreciate, the material.
 Over the years, Lee Harrington has developed these intensives as an opportunity for a group of students to dive into a topic, as well as other intensive learning opportunities for individual students.
 The first intensive listed is a 4-5 hour experience, while the other intensive covers two days to dive deeply into the topic.
 Lee has also developed curriculum to cover more complex topics over a series of classes rather than single weekend intensives.
 To bring an intensive to your area, please contact Lee.